Beresfield

 Residential development activity is lower than average in Beresfield according to AreaSearch's national comparison of local real estate markets

-This represents a significant change from the current housing mix, which is predominantly houses (90.0%).
-The location has approximately 266 people per dwelling approval, indicating a low density market.
-Looking ahead, Beresfield is projected to grow by 141 residents through to 2041, based on the latest AreaSearch quarterly estimate.
-Given current development patterns, new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.
+Looking ahead, Beresfield is expected to grow by 137 residents through to 2041 (from the latest AreaSearch quarterly estimate).
+At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development